 - Validate the teacher's frustration before attempting to solve the problem. - Help validate the teacher's role as the instructional leader in the classroom.
-Coaches might support the teacher to role-play how s/he might communicate with the assistant about Step Up AT - Improving Literacy Through Technology implementation. - Talk about relationships and teaming with the teacher.
+Coaches might support the teacher to role-play how s/he might communicate with the assistant about Step Up AT implementation. - Talk about relationships and teaming with the teacher.
 Create action steps on the Action Plan explicitly designed to facilitate teaming.
 Consider ways to use the assistant or co-teacher's strengths to help with parts of the classroom.
 If the teacher is resistant, talk about how the adult relationships can affect the children and the day-to-day operation of the classroom.

-What do I do if a teacher would like other adults in the classroom to implement some of the practices but is not sure how to approach them?
+• What do I do if a teacher would like other adults in the classroom to implement some of the practices but is not sure how to approach them?

 - Talk with the teacher about which practices the other adults in the classroom might implement and how the they can be supported to implement the practices with fidelity.
 Use coaching strategies such as modeling and role-playing to help the teacher prepare for a discussion with the other adults in the classroom. - Build intentional opportunities for the other adults in the classroom to participate in the teacher's action steps. - Encourage the teacher to build on what the assistant would like to try or present choices for the assistant.
 Recommend that the teacher ask the assistant to try the practice.
 Encourage the teacher to build on the assistant's strengths when deciding on the initial steps.
+Share some of the videos from the video library so s/he can see the strategies in action.